 Want to save money and help the planet?
 These five lifestyle tips can help you cut down on expenses while reducing your energy output.

-Life is busy and time is at a premium.
-That’s why it’s a good idea to cut down on both expenses and energy by making green choices in your home and lifestyle.
+Here are some ways to cut down on both expenses and energy through green choices in your home and lifestyle.

 - The right bulb